cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - the Hex Control (www.codeguru.com/Cpp/controls/controls/article.php/c5287).

 I also want to thank
-- Mr. Bartosz Sawicki from the university of Warsaw, who did with his team the complete Polish version.
+- Mr. Bartosz Sawicki from the University of Warsaw, who did with his team the complete Polish version.
-- Mr. Gonzalo Alvarez from the university of Madrid, who did with his colleagues the Spanish version.
+- Mr. Gonzalo Alvarez from the University of Madrid, who did with his colleagues the Spanish version.